 –Bugged in Berkeley

-You’re certainly not alone.
+You're certainly not alone.
 There appears to have been a massive epidemic of bedbug infestations across the United States in 2016, which is still ongoing.
-It can happen to anybody–it’s not just a matter of poor cleaning habits.
-Bedbugs frequently manage to invade even meticulously well-kept homes by hitching a ride on a child’s coat after he’s been out playing with friends, or pets out for a walk, or used furniture from another home.
+It can happen to anybody—it's not just a matter of poor cleaning habits.
+Bedbugs frequently manage to invade even meticulously well-kept homes by hitching a ride on a child's coat after playing with friends, or pets out for a walk, or used furniture from another home.